feimosi/frameworks-code-comparison/README.md

 ### AngularJS

 Inside a [component](https://docs.angularjs.org/guide/component), we have access to the child node by injecting `$element` to the controller.
-It has [jqLite](https://docs.angularjs.org/api/ng/function/angular.element) wrapped instance of the DOM element.
-Also, accessing `$element[0]` will return the bare DOM element.
+This object contains a [jqLite](https://docs.angularjs.org/api/ng/function/angular.element) wrapped instance of the DOM element.
+Accessing `$element[0]` will return the bare DOM element.

 Transclusion is also supported - using `ng-transclude` (See [Transclusion and Containment](#transclusion-and-containment) section).